halohalospecial/atom-elmjutsu/README.md

   If the typed text starts with a slash (`/`), the rest of the characters will be used as a regular expression to filter the suggestions.

   ![autocomplete-regex-filtering](https://github.com/halohalospecial/atom-elmjutsu/blob/master/images/autocomplete-regex-filtering.gif?raw=true)

+#### <a name="autocomplete-performance-tuning"></a>Performance tuning

+  * If you are experiencing lag while typing, you can set the value of `Max Number of Autocomplete Suggestions` to a small number such as `50` so that Atom will have less items to render.

+  * Enabling <b>both</b> [Global Autocomplete](#global-autocomplete) and [Type-Aware Autocomplete](#type-aware-autocomplete) will usually result to lag because there will be lots of computations involved.
+This may be improved in the future.

 ### Navigation